EUDAT-Training/B2FIND-Training/00-mdmanager-script.md

 ```
 whether all packages have been installed correctly.

  > Note: If you use different python compilers you need to make sure that pip is linked to the one you would like to use.
-If not linked correctly you will receive an error:
+If not linked correctly you will receive errors as:
  ```sh
  Requirement already satisfied (use --upgrade to upgrade): dublincore in /home/xxx/anaconda2/lib/python2.7/site-packages
 ```
-> you have to add this path to your Python path by
+> In this case you have to add this path to your Python path by
 ```sh
  export PYTHONPATH=$PYTHONPATH:/home/xxx/anaconda2/lib/python2.7/site-packages/
 ```